trisha98765/Task-Scheduler-Project/README.md

 ## Final deliverable
- > All group members will give a demo to the TA/reader during lab time.
-The TA/reader will check the demo and the project GitHub repository and ask a few questions to all the team members.
- > * Complete the sections below (i.e. Screenshots, Installation/Usage, Testing)
  * Our Kanban Board is up to date and contains plans for a future sprint.
 All our completed issues with user stories have been moved to the Done column and the only remaining issues in To Do are bug fixes and enhancement ideas.
  * Our README file reflects the current status of our project including the UML diagram and any feature descriptions.
 Previous versions are still visible through the commit history as well as in small notes under our diagram about what we changed throughout the project.